ubports/docs.ubports.com/sdk/apps/qml/QtQuick/ListView.rst

 Positions the view such that the *index* is at the position specified by *mode*:

--  `ListView </sdk/apps/qml/QtQuick/ListView/>`__.Beginning - position
+-  :ref:`ListView <sdk_qtquick_listview>`.Beginning - position item at the
-   item at the top (or left for horizontal orientation) of the view.
+   top (or left for horizontal orientation) of the view.
--  `ListView </sdk/apps/qml/QtQuick/ListView/>`__.Center - position item
+-  :ref:`ListView <sdk_qtquick_listview>`.Center - position item in the
-   in the center of the view.
+   center of the view.
--  `ListView </sdk/apps/qml/QtQuick/ListView/>`__.End - position item at
+-  :ref:`ListView <sdk_qtquick_listview>`.End - position item at bottom (or
-   bottom (or right for horizontal orientation) of the view.
+   right for horizontal orientation) of the view.
--  `ListView </sdk/apps/qml/QtQuick/ListView/>`__.Visible - if any part
+-  :ref:`ListView <sdk_qtquick_listview>`.Visible - if any part of the item
-   of the item is visible then take no action, otherwise bring the item into view.
+   is visible then take no action, otherwise bring the item into view.
--  `ListView </sdk/apps/qml/QtQuick/ListView/>`__.Contain - ensure the
+-  :ref:`ListView <sdk_qtquick_listview>`.Contain - ensure the entire item
-   entire item is visible.
+   is visible.
 If the item is larger than the view the item is positioned at the top (or left for horizontal orientation) of the view.
--  `ListView </sdk/apps/qml/QtQuick/ListView/>`__.SnapPosition -
-   position the item at
+-  :ref:`ListView <sdk_qtquick_listview>`.SnapPosition - position the item
-   `preferredHighlightBegin </sdk/apps/qml/QtQuick/ListView#preferredHighlightBegin-prop>`__.
+   at
+   :ref:`preferredHighlightBegin <sdk_qtquick_listview#preferredHighlightBegin-prop>`.
    This mode is only valid if
-   `highlightRangeMode </sdk/apps/qml/QtQuick/ListView#highlightRangeMode-prop>`__
+   :ref:`highlightRangeMode <sdk_qtquick_listview#highlightRangeMode-prop>`
-   is StrictlyEnforceRange or snapping is enabled via `snapMode </sdk/apps/qml/QtQuick/ListView#snapMode-prop>`__.
+   is StrictlyEnforceRange or snapping is enabled via :ref:`snapMode <sdk_qtquick_listview#snapMode-prop>`.

 If positioning the view at *index* would cause empty space to be displayed at the beginning or end of the view, the view will be positioned at the boundary.

 It is not recommended to use
-`contentX </sdk/apps/qml/QtQuick/Flickable#contentX-prop>`__ or
+:ref:`contentX <sdk_qtquick_flickable#contentX-prop>` or
-`contentY </sdk/apps/qml/QtQuick/Flickable#contentY-prop>`__ to position the view at a particular index.
+:ref:`contentY <sdk_qtquick_flickable#contentY-prop>` to position the view
+at a particular index.
 This is unreliable since removing items from the start of the list does not cause all other items to be repositioned, and because the actual start of the view can vary based on the size of the delegates.
 The correct way to bring an item into view is with ``positionViewAtIndex``.

 **Note**: methods should only be called after the Component has completed.
 To position the view at startup, this method should be called